cooper/ferret/std/doc/Number.md

 # Number

-This is the Number class; it is not versioned.
+This is the Number class.

 A number is a basic datatype for an arithmetical value which represents a particular quantity.
 Numbers are useful for counting things and for